 “Welcome to the Future at Locust Projects” For this massive installation at Locust Projects which runs through January 2015 in Miami’s fashionable Design District, Arsham excavated a giant hole in the gallery’s floor, filling it with calcified casts of items purchased on eBay — cameras, keyboards, telephones and more that he coated with geological materials like ash and crystal.
 “It’s like looking down in an archeological site in the future,” Arsham explained.

-Airball, an installation on view through December 7 at Alchemist in the Herzog & de Meuron parking garage at 1111Lincoln Road, consists of and elevated “arena” with two arcade-style basketball games, as well as bleachers where visitors can take a break or watch.
+Airball: Snarkitecture vs. Alchemist Airball, an installation on view through December 7 at Alchemist in the Herzog & de Meuron parking garage at 1111Lincoln Road, consists of and elevated “arena” with two arcade-style basketball games, as well as bleachers where visitors can take a break or watch.
 “It’s very quiet and simple,” said Arsham.
 “Everything is white.”
 Those in the mood to shop can peruse through the Airball fashion collaborations made by Rick Owens, Hood by Air, and Del Toro made just for the occasion.

 Breakfast in the Park at the Frost Museum From 9:30 am to noon on Sunday collectors, gallerists and art enthusiasts gathered at the Frost Museum for its annual Miami Art Week breakfast.
 Arsham was the event’s guest speaker.